A comparison of nonlinear extensions to the ensemble Kalman filter: Gaussian Anamorphosis and Two-Step Ensemble Filters: Gaussian Anamorphosis in the Ensemble Kalman Filter

 Step 4 uses ensemble approximations of $\Cov[\hat{\bm{X}},\hat{\bm{Y}}]$ and $\Cov[\hat{\bm{Y}}]$.
 There is, of course, no need to form these matrices, which are too big to fit in memory for many applications; their factored form in terms of scaled ensemble perturbation matrices can be stored and used instead.
 Let $\hat{\mat{A}}_X$ be a matrix whose columns are

 and similary for $\hat{\mat{A}}_Y$.
 Then the update formula becomes

-Serial scalar assimilation can be used in the transformed space.
-If simultaneous assimilation is desired or required and the ensemble size $N$ is small enough that $\hat{\mat{A}}_Y\hat{\mat{A}}_Y\T$ is not invertible, then Schur-product localization (or some other regularization, e.g. \cite{Pourahmadi11}) can be used to increase generate an invertible approximation to $\Cov[\hat{\bm{Y}}]$.
+If the observation errors are independent, serial scalar assimilation can be used in the transformed space.
+If simultaneous assimilation is desired or required and the ensemble size $N$ is small enough that $\hat{\mat{A}}_Y\hat{\mat{A}}_Y\T$ is not invertible, then Schur-product localization (or some other regularization, e.g. \cite{Pourahmadi11}) can be used to generate an invertible approximation to $\Cov[\hat{\bm{Y}}]$.

+Note that the transformations used in GA are univariate, and thus do not change the spatial locations of the variables, i.e. the spatial location of the $j^\text{th}$ element of $\bm{x}$ is the same as the spatial location of the $j^\text{th}$ element of $\hat{\bm{x}}$.
+It is thus reasonable to suppose that the optimal length scales for localization in the transformed space may be similar to those in the original space.
+Similarly, the fact that the transformations are univariate implies that observation errors that are independent before transformation remain independent after transformation, which is important if one intends to use serial assimilation in the transformed space.

 Deterministic EnKFs can also be designed based on the conditional Gaussian formulas (\ref{eqn:GaussCondMean}) and (\ref{eqn:GaussCondCov}).
+For example, an ETKF update \cite{BEM01,WBJ04} of the scaled transformed ensemble perturbation matrix $\hat{\mat{A}}_X$ could be accomplished as follows.
+To exactly satisfy (\ref{eqn:GaussCondCov}), the updated scaled transformed ensemble perturbation matrix $\hat{\mat{A}}_{X,+}$ should satisfy